sushanth271/cbtDriver/README.md

 # The project is in progres...
 # Developing a block device driver capable of tracking IO's to a particular block device and storing these details in a file.
+# As of today it is capable of setting up a device, registering the blk device, creating the gendisk structure and handling a request.
+Further changes would be done in the request and ioctl handling.